rajmodi8905/RAG-Implementation/README.md

-# 🔍 Multimodal RAG Face Recognition System
+# RAG Implementation - Face Recognition Module

-A complete face recognition and similarity matching system that extracts faces from PDFs, associates them with names, and enables intelligent face matching using CLIP embeddings.
+This repository contains a comprehensive multimodal RAG (Retrieval-Augmented Generation) system focused on face recognition and similarity matching using CLIP embeddings.

+**Note: This is the Face Recognition Module branch of the larger RAG Implementation project.**

 ## 🚀 Features